A Characterization of Egalitarian and Proportional Sharing Principles: An Efficient Extension Operator Approach

-where $g-N_i(g)=g\setminus\cup_{j \in N_i(g)} \{ij\}$ with abuse of notation.
-If $C=\{i,j\}$, this equation holds because $g-N_i(g)=g-N_j(g)=g-ij$.
-However, (FA) does not guarantee the equality in general.
-Indeed, the equal surplus sharing rule for $f \in \mathcal{F}_{\mathcal{C}}$ does not satisfy (CRBC), even if $f$ satisfies (CRBC) in general.
-For example, the efficient extension of the Aumann-Dr\`eze value does not satisfy (CRBC), which stands in sharp contrast to the fact that both the Myerson value and the efficient egalitarian Myerson value satisfy (FA).
+An equal surplus sharing rule for $f \in \mathcal{F}_{\mathcal{C}}$ does not satisfy (CRBC), even if $f$ satisfies (CRBC) in general.
+For example, the efficient extension of the Aumann--Dr\`eze value does not satisfy (CRBC), which stands in sharp contrast to the fact that both the Myerson value and the efficient egalitarian Myerson value satisfy (FA).
 This contrast highlights the importance of designing an operator that restores efficiency while preserving fairness-type properties across different environments.

 This observation indicates the necessity of introducing a weaker axiom in order to accommodate an ESS-type extension of the solution within this framework.
 To this end, we adopt the following weakened version of the balanced cycle contribution property, originally introduced by \cite{kamijokongo2010}.\footnote{ As discussed in \cite{kamijokongo2010}, the requirement of considering cycles of any length can be weakened to considering only cycles of length three.
 It is also noted that (BCC) is a substantially weaker condition than (BC), as it is satisfied by many solutions.
 For further details on this property, see \cite{kamijokongo2010}.}